-This is the course page for the UCL first year mathematics/BASc course MATH1403, Mathematical Methods for Arts and Sciences, which is running in the first term of the 2013–14 year.
+This is the course page for the UCL first year mathematics/BASc course MATH1403, Mathematical Methods for Arts and Sciences, which ran in the first term of the 2013–14 year.

-Handouts, coursework and useful resources will be posted both here and on Moodle.
+Handouts, coursework and useful resources are posted both here and on Moodle.

 If you have any queries or problems, you can email me.
 I will also pick up anything on Twitter with the hashtag #MATH1403.